-Evaluation of Deep Tendon Reflexes: General Principles
+Evaluation of Deep Ankle Tendon Reflexes: General Principles

-Use a large Queen's Square hammer to conduct the deep tendon reflex testing.
-Refer to Figure 2 for correct placement of the hammer and the appropriate way to the hold the participant's foot.
+Refer to Figure 4 for correct placement of the hammer and the appropriate way to the hold the participant's foot for obtaining ankle reflexes.
 Hold the hammer about two-thirds of the way down the handle, near the red plastic tip.
 Be sure that the participant is seated and that you are seated or otherwise in a stable, balanced position.
 Hold the foot slightly away from the examining table if you need room to swing the hammer.
 Gloves are optional and their use will not affect results.